nikolakokic/nikolakokic/README.md

 🥅 2021 Goals: Learn a new language

-⚡ Fun fact: I love to fishing and sport
+⚡ Fun fact: I love fishing and sport